Table of Contents

 select and use tools and equipment |

-tools and equipment are selected and used according to scope of work |
+tools and equipment are selected and used according to task |

-system layout is confirmed prior to installation to verify adequate space, heating, code requirements, accessibility for fire department and AHJ requirements |
+fire department connection and piping layout is confirmed prior to installation to verify adequate space, heating, drainage, code requirements and accessibility for fire department, according to AHJ, and codes, standards and regulations |

-determine size and type of hose connection, check valves and additional components |
+verify size and type of hose connection, check valves and additional components |

-size and type of hose connection, check valves and additional components are determined according to AHJ and NFPA standards |
+size and type of hose connection, check valves and additional components are verified according to AHJ, and codes, standards and regulations |

-Range of Variables
+Range of Variables (include, but not limited to)

 Knowledge